Skip to main content

 • Exceptional: 800 and over

 Your credit score isn't the only factor lenders consider when determining if you qualify for a personal loan.
-Your amount of income, employment history, and current bank balance can all play a factor when you apply for a personal loan.
+Your income, employment history, and current bank balance can all be factors when applying for a personal loan.

 Conclusion